-I recently decided I’d pull the trigger and buy a bottle (more accurately, a fancy box and bottle) of Wild Turkey Master’s Keep.
-Honestly, I think this limited edition is suffering from “shelf turd” syndrome as a result of its predecessor, Wild Turkey Diamond Anniversary.
-Diamond Anniversary (2014) didn’t sit well with some reviewers.
-Factor in its price ($125 MSRP), and well, it can still be found in 2016 at retail around town (at least around my town).
+I recently decided I’d pull the trigger and buy a bottle (a fancy box and bottle) of Wild Turkey Master’s Keep.
+Personally, I think this limited edition is suffering from “shelf turd” syndrome as a result of its predecessor, Wild Turkey Diamond Anniversary.
+Diamond Anniversary (2014) didn’t sit well with some bourbon enthusiasts.
+Factor in its price ($125 SRP), and well, it can still be found in retail stores around town here in 2016 (at least around my town).

-So, 2015 brought Master’s Keep and an even higher LE price tag of $150 (MSRP).
+So, 2015 brought Master’s Keep and an even higher limited-edition price tag of $150 (SRP).
 I think many bourbon enthusiasts decided to save their money for harder targets (BTAC, Van Winkle and the lot) or simply avoided limited editions altogether.
 As for the loyal Wild Turkey customer base, I’ve found that many aren’t bourbon enthusiasts at all.
-They’re just average working Joe’s/Jane’s dedicated to the distillery’s core expressions (mainly 101).
+They’re just average working Janes and Joes dedicated to the distillery’s core expressions (mainly Wild Turkey 101).
 So, I can understand why a limited edition whiskey that costs several times more than a handle of one’s personal favorite sipping bourbon may not be appealing.

-Alright, I should probably move on to the actual review now.
-I’ve dusted off the box top, opened it up (it’s actually a very nice box and bottle design), and popped the fancy copper-top stopper (again, very nice presentation).
+Alright, I should probably move on to the actual review.
+I’ve dusted off the box top, opened it up (it’s actually a very nice box and bottle design), and popped the fancy copper stopper (again, very nice presentation).

-Tasted neat in a Canadian Glencairn after resting about 10 minutes …
+Tasted neat in a Canadian Glencairn after a few minutes rest …

 Color: rose copper